alchemyplatform/alchemy-sdk-js/README.md

 The Alchemy NFT endpoints return 100 results per page.
 To get the next page, you can pass in the `pageKey` returned by the previous call.
-To simplify paginating through all results, the SDK provides the `getNftsIterator()` and `getNftsForNftContractIterator()` functions that automatically paginate through all NFTs and yields them via an `AsyncIterable`.
+To simplify paginating through all results, the SDK provides the `getNftsIterator()` and `getNftsForContractIterator()` functions that automatically paginate through all NFTs and yields them via an `AsyncIterable`.

 Here's an example of how to paginate through all the NFTs in Vitalik's ENS address: